 Snow Bengal Coats

 Snow Bengals can display various colors and patterns.
 Their shades range between soft amber and white.
-You can classify all Bengals as either rosetted or spotted.
+You can classify all Bengals as either rosette or spotted.
 Here are the three main categories of snow Bengal coats:

 Snow Seal Lynx